 All life stages of D. valens are associated with bark, and not with deeper layers of wood.
 Therefore, the likelihood of association of this pest with wood which does not contain bark is considered to be low.
-There are mitigations which apply against the movement of bark beetles and other wood pests on conifer wood from all countries where D. valens is known to occur (see the earlier section on Wood: legislation overview).
-Pinus wood which has been sawn (and thus is unlikely to contain any bark) is imported from many countries where D. valens occurs in reasonable quantities, both to the UK and to the EU (Table 3).
+There are mitigations which apply against the movement of bark beetles and other wood pests on conifer wood (i.e. the main host of Pinus and the other recorded host genera) from all countries where D. valens is known to occur (see the earlier section on Wood: legislation overview).